vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 Ports Schema and Derivers
 -------------------------

-Our process works, but we had to manually the state.
+Our process works, but we had to manually set the state.
 We also haven't shown yet how to apply the update we generate to the model state.
 Luckily for us, these steps will be handled automatically by Vivarium.
 We just need to create a ``ports_schema`` method that provides a